 My Saga Does Not End Here: If you would be killed by any means, you ignore the effect entirely and you cannot be killed by the same means for the remainder of the encounter, only reduced to 1 less than your maximum negative hit point total or 4 wounds (so if you ignore a failed wound save you don’t need to make wound saves for the rest of the encounter but can still fail other Fortitude saves, if you ignored a scorching ray you cannot be killed by fire damage but can be killed by other hit point damage, and so forth).

 Look To The East: You may declare that an allied or neutral creature or group of creatures is a convenient distance away (you’re lost in the forest and a worried steward just happened to send a search party after you a few days ago, you’re surrounded by trolls and a pack of wolves just happens to object to having them in their territory, and so on).
 You may not decide exactly what creatures are nearby or how close they are, only the sort of aid you are looking for.

-The following deeds can be accomplished only by spending Nobility or Valor wyrd tokens; all tokens spent must be of the same type.
+The following deeds can be accomplished only by spending Nobility or Valor tokens.

 Seize The Initiative: If you would be surprised, you are no longer surprised and roll initiative normally to act during the surprise round; if you would not be surprised, you automatically win initiative.